msobanjo/courseware/topics/aws/vpc/subnets/README.md

 If you create more than one subnet in a VPC, the subnets' CIDR blocks must not overlap.
 The smallest IPv4 subnet (and VPC) you can create uses a /28 netmask (16 IPv4 addresses), and the largest uses a /16 netmask (65,536 IPv4 addresses).

-When you create each subnet, you provide the VPC ID and IPv4 CIDR block for the subnet.
+When you create each subnet, you provide the VPC ID and IPv4 CIDR block for the subnet:
 ```bash
 # aws ec2 create-subnet --vpc-id [VPC_ID] --cidr-block [CIDR_BLOCK]
 aws ec2 create-subnet --vpc-id vpc-081ec835f3EXAMPLE --cidr-block 10.0.1.0/24